ezarko/hotchocolate/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 }
 ```

-> Note: We still need to specify a type for the argument, in order for non-null or lists of Ids to correctly be inferred.
+> Note: `ID()` can only be used on fields and arguments with a concrete type.
+Otherwise type modifiers like non-null or list can not be correctly rewritten.

 If no arguments are passed to `ID()`, it will use the schema name of the type to produce the Id.